storageos/storageos.github.io/_docs/install/iso.md

     ![screenshot](/images/docs/iso/28-isocluster.png)

-    >**&#x270F; Note**: If you provisioned your node with multiple IP addresses, make sure you specify the address on an interface that the other cluster nodes will be able to contact, or the cluster will be unable to start.
+    >**Note**: If you provisioned your node with multiple IP addresses, make sure you specify the address on an interface that the other cluster nodes will be able to contact, or the cluster will be unable to start.

     If however this is a member node, you will be asked to manually enter the IP address of the StorageOS cluster leader

     ![screenshot](/images/docs/iso/28a-isoleaderip.png)

-    >**&#x270F; Note**: This needs to be an address you have assigned as a Static DHCP or one that has been automatically assigned for you by DHCP.
+    >**Note**: This needs to be an address you have assigned as a Static DHCP or one that has been automatically assigned for you by DHCP.
 If a DHCP address appears in the IP address field, this is the address you need to accept before you can continue.

 6. If this is a member node, after entering the StorageOS cluster leader IP address you will subsequently  be asked to confirm the assigned IP address for the new node

     ![screenshot](/images/docs/iso/28-isocluster1.png)

-    >**&#x270F; Note**: As noted above.
+    >**Note**: As noted above.

 ### Completing your Installation